MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CampaignPageGraphs.md

 - **An example**

   You want to see how many clicks you are getting over time for a new ad campaign.
 Looking at the last three months, you notice that overall the number of clicks looks good, but you see some periodic dips in the graph.
 You narrow down the date range to last month and notice that clicks drop off significantly on the weekend.
-To make sure that this isn’t an anomaly, you select the "Show moving average" checkbox.
+To make sure that this isnâ€™t an anomaly, you select the "Show moving average" checkbox.
 The lighter line is consistent with what you are seeing over the last four weeks.

   With that knowledge, you can investigate and take action.
 For example, are your customers only searching for your product during the week?
 If so, maybe target Monday through Friday only.
 Or maybe the competition is stiffer on Saturday and Sunday, and you need to increase your bids on the weekend.
 To make adjustments like this to your campaign, see [How can I get my ads in front of my customers?](hlp_BA_CONC_Targeting.md) and [How to target my customers by adjusting my bids](hlp_BA_CONC_AboutAdvancedBidding.md).